JPrendy/cypress-web-application/README.md

 npx cypress open
 ```

 To launch our web server, we want to type one of the following in our terminal at the root of the project.
+If we want to run our tests while having Cypress dashboard open, we need to have these running in separate terminal tabs.

 ```javascript
 node app.js